Another new psoriasis product. Another likely fail.

 4.The location of the scales

 Areas like the knees and elbows have thicker scales; these areas rub or bump easily, which causes thicker scales.
 Areas on the leg and below the knee also tend to take longer to heal.
-Scales in folds of skin also can be difficult to treat.
+Reddened patches in folds of skin with inverse psoriasis also can be difficult to treat.

 5. The thickness of the raised skin below the scale